Close Icon

 The view of the countryside from Haystacks mountain in Cumbira

 This fabulous fell walk begins from Gatesgarth Farm on the edge of Buttermere lake.
-With its fascinating ascent, unique rock formations at its peak, and breathtaking panoramas, this mountain is a fantastic choice for a hike.
+With its fascinating ascent, unique rock formations at its peak, and breath taking panoramas, this mountain is a fantastic choice for a hike.

 The famous writer, Alfred Wainwright, chose to have his ashes scattered on Haystacks.
 Though not the highest in the region, it was one of his very favourite fells to adventure.